homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 I might say in passing that the last named institution beat us by trickery.
 When we came on the field, our opponents were sitting at various corners with their eyes closed and tin cups in their hands in which passers by were expected to drop coins.
 I was taken in and would surely have dropped a dime in the opposing captain’s cup had it not been a habit of mine never to carry more money in a game than was necessary to tip the officials.
 Some of the other boys loosened up, however, and as soon as the cups were filled, the “blind” men opened their eyes with a whoop and proceeded to give us a licking.
 At that we might have trimmed them if, the night before the game, we hadn’t gone out and got blind ourselves to make it more even.
 The Weehawken team’s college color was light yellow and this was the origin of the expression blind man’s buff.[^16]

 With the approach of Christmas I was swamped with invitations from classmates to spend the Holidays at their homes.
 I accepted the invitation of Jack Grudge, son of Henry Grudge, then president of U. S. Steel.
-Grudge pére’s fortune was estimated in the hundreds and Mrs. Grudge was social dictator of New York and Staten Island; no one could claim to have “made” Society until he had been in the Grudges’ palatial town house at West Sixteenth street and the river.[^17]
+Grudge père’s fortune was estimated in the hundreds and Mrs. Grudge was social dictator of New York and Staten Island; no one could claim to have “made” Society until he had been in the Grudges’ palatial town house at West Sixteenth street and the river.[^17]

 There were two daughters in the family, Vera and Bera Grudge, co-eds at Princeton.
 Vera was a pretty, interesting girl, but Bera, besides always wearing rompers, was what the French would euphemistically call nutté.
 To whatever remark you addressed to her, she would reply “Sis-Boom-Ah!
 Tiger!”
 Her father rented a covey of tigers from the Bronx Zoo and had them there in the house, hoping she would get disgusted with them, but she would lie right down in front of them, look them in the eye and sis-boom them ad Nassaum.
 Her father said to me one night: